 Google Translate has also benefited from adding an AR feature, Word Lens.
 Now it is possible to turn on the camera mode within the software and make a pic of the lines you would like to translate.
 The rest will be done by the app.

 Magic Leap, Microsoft, Meta, ODG, Mira, and DAQRI have already introduced their AR headsets.
 At the same time Apple, Google, Facebook, and Snap are actively engaged in developing a smartphone-based AR.

-The market for augmented reality applications will primarily focus on retail, healthcare, engineering and real estate.
+The market for augmented reality applications will primarily focus on retail, healthcare, engineering, and real estate.
 The technology’s value lies in the fact that the customer can test the utility of a product or service before making a transaction.
-It provides personal experience, which is one of the main drivers of sales.
+It provides a personal experience, which is one of the main drivers of sales.